guybedford/es-module-lexer/README.md

 A JS module syntax lexer used in [es-module-shims](https://github.com/guybedford/es-module-shims).

-A very small single JS file (4KiB gzipped) that includes inlined Web Assembly for [very fast source analysis](#benchmarks) of ECMAScript syntax only.

 Outputs the list of exports and locations of import specifiers, including dynamic import and import meta handling.

+A very small single JS file (4KiB gzipped) that includes inlined Web Assembly for very fast source analysis of ECMAScript syntax only.

+For an example of the performance, Angular 1 (720KiB) is fully parsed in 5ms, in comparison to the fastest JS parser, Acorn which takes over 100ms.

-_Comprehensively handles the JS language grammar while remaining small and fast - can parse 2MB of JavaScript in ~22ms from a completely cold start, and in ~14ms after a few runs, [see benchmarks](#benchmarks) for more info._
+_Comprehensively handles the JS language grammar while remaining small and fast - ~10ms per MB of JS cold and ~5ms per MB of JS warm, [see benchmarks](#benchmarks) for more info._

 ### Environment Support